 Merbau seems to be a very popular choice here in Australia

-– DIYer’s walk into their local Bunnings looking to build a deck and don’t know better!
+– DIYer’s walk into their local hardware store looking to build a deck and don’t know better!

 The sales staff will probably point you in the direction of the Merbau racks without a second thought.